Aqueous20/Tropical-Treasures/README.md

 By August 26, 2025, the website has become a fully responsive e-commerce platform with all major sections completed — from browsing and product displays to account handling and cart functionality.

+I will attempt to turn the project into a fullstack project in the coming weeks but for now this is the completed front end design of tropical treasures the ecommerce store